2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 Fantasy Advice: Rookie running backs are very good fantasy assets.
 Swift should be drafted in the second or third round of fantasy drafts.
 He will have low-end RB1 potential.

-Betting Tip: Swift under 30.5 is -110 on the William Hill Sportsbook
+Betting Tip: Swift under pick 30.5 is -110 on the William Hill Sportsbook.

 27. Seattle Seahawks: Xavier McKinney, S, Alabama